databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

     * :code:`combiner` (default "mean") - combiner operation to use when converting raster to grid (StringType), options:
       "average", "avg", "count", "max", "mean", "median", and "min"
+    * :code:`deltaFileMB` (default 8) - If :code:`finalTableFqn` provided, this specifies the size of the delta table
+      files generated; smaller value drives more parallelism (IntegerType)
     * :code:`driverName` (default "") - when the extension of the file is not enough, specify the driver (e.g. .zips) (StringType)
     * :code:`extensions` (default "*") - raster file extensions, e.g. "tiff" and "nc", optionally separated by ";" (StringType),
       e.g. "grib;grb" or "*" or ".tif" or  "tif" (what the file ends with will be tested), case insensitive; useful like a glob filter to ignore other files in the directory, e.g. sidecar files
+    * :code:`finalTableFqn` (default "") - If this is provided, tables will be generated instead of just dataframes;
+      this is going to be much more performant and is recommended (StringType)
+    * :code:`finalTableFuse` (default "") - If :code:`finalTableFqn` provided, this specifies alternate location for
+      the final stage table (StringType)
+    * :code:`keepInterimTables` (default false) - If :code:`finalTableFqn` provided, this specifies whether to delete
+      interim DeltaLake tables generated (BooleanType)
     * :code:`kRingInterpolate` (default 0) - if the raster pixels are larger than the grid cells, use k_ring interpolation with n = kRingInterpolate (IntegerType)
     * :code:`limitTessellate` (default 0) - limits the number of rows during / after tessellate; useful for sampling or testing (IntegerType)